 Celebrating the life, works and legacy of Jonathan Swift

 However, satire is important especially in today’s politically correct world.
-A satirist says things that others can’t say.
-They say things that make you laugh violently but then think silently.
-Generally, they use humour.
+A satirist says things that others can’t say, things that make you laugh violently but then think silently.

 We think Dean Swift would be proud.